lluisalemanypuig/ipe.autolabel/README.md

 ![Setting the labelling expression.](figures/enter_labelling_expression.png)

-Now, let me give you a few examples of what a labelling expression can be:
+Now follow a few examples of what a labelling expression can be:

 - The labelling expression `$x_{%% ^L %%}$` produces an `x` with a subscript that contains the value of the counter, all surrounded by `$`.
 Since (by default) the counter starts at 1, the subscripts generated are the natural numbers: $x_1$, $x_2$, $x_3$, ...,